Who should evaluate the Global Partnership for Education?

 by Sasha Alyson

-The Global Fund for Education isn’t famous; it operates behind the scenes to influence education policy in some 70 countries.
+The Global Fund for Education isn’t famous; it operates behind the scenes to influence education policy in some 70 “partner” countries.
 It’s the largest agency in the world to focus exclusively on funding – and shaping – education policy in the global South.
-The latest news about GPE is revealing, although not in the usual ways.

 Some quick background.
 GPE, originally called the Fast Track Initiative, was launched in 2002 by various U.N. agencies.
-Its goal was to achieve quality “Education for All” by 2010, at which point FTI could disband.
-As the deadline drew near it was still far short of that goal, so it extended the deadline to 2015.
+Its goal was to achieve quality “Education for All” by 2010, at which the plan was for FTI to disband.
+As the deadline drew near, that goal was nowhere in sight.
+FTI extended the deadline to 2015.

 Progress remained slow, but FTI had learned a happy lesson: Donors didn’t care if FTI improved education.
+They didn’t care if it wasn’t “fast.”
 Nobody had to admit failure in 2015 and then lose their job.
-Funding from sources like USAID and the E.U. would flow in regardless of whether FTI actually achieved anything.
+Funding from sources like USAID and the E.U. would flow in regardless of whether FTI actually benefited children.
 Connections were all that really mattered.

-But some people might get sarcastic if the agency plodded along forever under the name “Fast Track Initiative,” so FTI was rebranded as the Global Partnership for Education.
+But some people might get snarky if the agency plodded along forever under the name “Fast Track Initiative,” so FTI was rebranded as the Global Partnership for Education.

-Alice Albright, daughter of Bill Clinton’s Secretary of State Madeline Albright, was brought in as CEO.
+Alice Albright, daughter of Bill Clinton’s Secretary of State Madeleine Albright, was brought in as CEO.
 Julia Gilliard, former Australian prime minister and friend of Hillary Clinton, chaired the Board of Directors.
-When the Clintons re-entered the White House, GPE would be well served by these connections.
+When the Clintons re-entered the White House as everyone expected, GPE would be well served by these connections.

 Alas, the 2016 election brought a surprise.
 They should have made Ivanka Trump the board chair.
 GPE has grown anyway, though more slowly than the leadership surely hoped.
 What has it accomplished?
 GPE’s 2020 “Results Report” gives two pages of highlights, with crisp numbers:(1)